Flower Meanings for the Perfect Bouquet

 Orchids: Luxury and Beauty

 For something a little more exotic, the orchid represents love, luxury, and beauty.
-Orchids have been highly regarded with their delicate beauty and distinct blooms.
+Orchids have been highly regarded for their delicate beauty and distinct blooms.
 Hailing from tropical origins, orchids were historically difficult to procure, making them even more desirable.

 Flower Color Symbolism: Color Me Impressed